The Romance of A Boston Art Getaway

 WHY GO: You’ve seen Boston.
-Now, delve in!
-This getaway exposes you to the Boston art scene: Good, Bad and Yours.
+Now, delve in to its most creative aspects!
+This Boston Art getaway exposes you to the Boston art scene: Good, Bad and Yours.
 Poke around one of the Granddaddy’s of the Art Museum world.
-Find avant-garde art in a waterfront box of glass.
+Find avant-garde art in a waterfront glass box.
 Talk to artists and gallery owners in Boston’s Art District.
-And then make your own glass masterpiece.
+And then make your own masterpiece.
 Instructions below.

 Artsy Things to Do in Greater Boston